-Truth be told, you could be totally successful losing weight by decreasing calorie intake and increasing energy output all on your own.
+Truth be told, you could be totally successful in losing weight by decreasing calorie intake and increasing energy output all on your own.
 And it’s not that complicated.
 One pound of stored fat contains roughly 3,500 calories.
 So, if you take in 500 calories less than you use up each day, after one week you will have dropped one pound.
 Alternatively, you can burn off 500 calories per day through exercise, or use a combination of calorie restriction and exercise.
 That’s all there is to it.

 Okay, okay!
 I can hear the objections now.
 It’s not that simple, you say.
 I get hungry.
 I get frustrated.
 I don’t have time to exercise.
 I don’t want to give up the foods that I love.
 I’m always on the go, and I just HAVE to eat fast food.
 I would have to change my behavior too much, and that will be uncomfortable.
 I’d have to eat differently than my friends.
 I don’t have time to cook healthy food.
 I can’t resist temptation.
 And on, and on, and on.

 I get it.
 I totally do.
 Weight loss is way more challenging than weight gain, and a lot less fun.
-My point is that unless you have a bona fide medical issue for gaining weight, shedding those excess pounds is really just a mathematical formula.
-If input is less than output, you will lose weight.
+My point is that unless you have a bona fide medical issue with gaining weight, shedding those excess pounds is really just a mathematical formula.
+If the input is less than the output, you will lose weight.
 That’s the harsh truth of it all.
 Everything else is behavior change.